The Job Auction: Work On Your Terms

 There is a sense as one navigates the site, that the power has been bestowed fully to The JA’s users.
 Communicative tools like private messaging allow this marketplace of jobs to flourish.
 Participation itself seems to heighten business acumen as the agreement you reach is a product of the user’s willingness to bid and engage with other users.

-TJA offers sufficient aid in the form of their CV Clinic where those using the site can tweak their CVs/Resumes under the gentle and easy-to-use tutelage of the site itself.
+TJA offers sufficient aid in the form of their CV Clinic where those using the site can tweak their CVs under the gentle and easy-to-use tutelage of the site itself.

 It became apparent as I traversed and scouted the plethora of options each auction comes with and how personalised the whole site feels.
 Professionally speaking, if you know what you want, The Job Auction gives you a platform to go and get it.